beabock/Endo-Review/scripts/04_analysis/MANUSCRIPT_PREPARATION_2_FIXED.md

 However, this assumption of ubiquity remains unvalidated, as a comprehensive, systematic evaluation of fungal endophyte distribution across plant taxa and regions is lacking.
 Previous reviews have been qualitative or focused on specific lineages (e.g., Schulz & Boyle, 2005; U’Ren et al., 2012), leaving the global pattern untested.
 Crucially, testing this paradigm requires distinguishing between a "study-level absence" (a failure to detect endophytes in a specific sample or experiment) and a "taxon-level absence" (a plant taxon that always lacks endophytes).
 While study-level absences are expected due to detection limits, a confirmed taxon-level absence would fundamentally challenge the ubiquity paradigm.

-Here, we use a machine learning pipeline to conduct the first large-scale, quantitative test of endophyte ubiquity.
+Here, we leverage a novel machine learning pipeline to conduct the first large-scale, quantitative meta-ecology test of endophyte ubiquity.
 We classify over 19,000 abstracts focused on fungal endophytes to map the taxonomic and geographic patterns of research and systematically test the claim of ubiquity against the evidence.

 ## Results
 Our analysis of 19,071 abstracts focused on fungal endophytes confirms that the literature is overwhelmingly a record of presence.
 Given that "true absence" is an exceptionally rare event, we designed a high-sensitivity screening pipeline (see Methods) to flag all potential absence candidates for manual review.